Learn more about new 🌍 EU regulations in the 12th Newsletter 2024!

 What Sellers must do now!

-Manufacturers of batteries and products containing batteries must ensure that these products are CE labelled.
 In addition, retailers who sell affected products must provide evidence of compliance with the due diligence obligations by providing a registration number.
 In Germany, this requires registration with the EAR Foundation, which manufacturers can already do.
 In France, Italy, Poland, Sweden and Spain, registration with the relevant authorities is also already possible.
 Amazon states that it will provide information when registration is possible in other EU countries.
-The registration number must then be verified in the compliance portal for each member state.
-According to Amazon, the portal will go online in the third or fourth quarter of this year.
-In addition, annual battery sales must be reported and environmental fees must be paid to the relevant EU authorities.
-Amazon will inform its retailers again in the second half of the year about the submission of environmental fees and registration numbers.
-It is important that affected companies act in time to remain compliant.
-Our experts are at your disposal to support you in implementing the necessary measures.
-Click on the button below now to make a free enquiry.

 Non-resident companies in Spain must provide a Spanish Tax Identification Number (NIF=Número de Identificación Fiscal).
 This requirement is an important prerequisite for smooth business operations in Spain.

-Deutsche Recycling offers you a full-service packagefor this.
+Deutsche Recycling offers you a full-service package for this.
 You will receive your NIF number with us in no time.

 Germany: Call for rapid ban on the sale of disposable e-cigarettes